 Dover real estate guide & listings for sale

-Single detached homes are the most common housing type, representing roughly 60% of dwellings in Dover, while small apartment buildings and townhouses are the main alternatives in the housing stock.
-This neighbourhood offers mainly three bedroom and four or more bedroom homes.
+In Dover, around 60% of buildings are single detached homes, whereas the rest are mainly small apartment buildings and townhouses.
+This part of the city offers mainly three bedroom and four or more bedroom homes.
 About 80% of the units in the neighbourhood are occupied by homeowners and 20% are rented.
-Around 40% of homes in this part of the city were built between 1990 and 2000, while the majority of the remaining buildings were built in the 1980s and the 2000s.
+The homes in this part of Nanaimo are very new, since around 40% of its dwellings were constructed in the 1990s, while most of the remaining buildings were built in the 1980s and the 2000s.

 House buyers in Dover will welcome that a grocery store is always only a rather short walk away.
 There are also around 40 restaurants and coffee shops in Dover.
 Moreover, a decent variety of clothing stores is available within a rather short walking distance.
 With regards to education, parents and their kids will find that no matter where their property is situated in Dover, daycares and schools are close by.